tophat/terraform-training/exercises/exercise_5/README.md

 # Excercise 5: AWS Create S3 Resources

 The goal of Excercise 5 is to use terraform module.
 A module is a container for multiple resources that are used together.
-We will use terraform module called "notify-slack".
-The test passes is on the module being added succesfully i.e. if terraform creates SNS and lambda.
+We will use the public terraform module called "notify-slack".

+The test passes if the module is succesfully referenced i.e. if terraform creates SNS and lambda.

-We should have two input variable - Slack channel and webhook
+Note: do NOT create the resources manually.

+The Test passes in 4 input variables `slack_channel_name`, `slack_webhook_url`, `slack_username`, `sns_topic_name`

 ## Invoke
 ```